rundeck/rundeck/docs/en/manual/03-basics.md

 Rundeck supports two modes of execution: *ad-hoc commands* and *Job*.

-An *ad-hoc command* is any system command or shell script executed via the command dispatcher.
+An *ad-hoc command* is any system command or shell script executed via a node executor.
 Ad hoc commands can be executed via a command line utility named `dispatch` or run from the graphical console.

-A *Job* specifies a sequence of one or more command invocations that can be run once (i.e, is temporary) or named and stored for later use.
+A *Job* specifies a sequence of one or more steps that can be run once (i.e, is temporary) or named and stored for later use.

-Stored jobs can be started via the shell tool, `run`, and their progress checked with `rd-queue`.
+See [Jobs](jobs.html) to learn how to execute Rundeck jobs.

-### Dispatcher options
+### Execution options

-Dispatcher execution can be controlled by various types of options.
+Execution can be controlled by various types of options.

 Execution control